Augustas03/programming-simulator-for-virtual-labs/README.md

-# Educational 3D Rubik's Cube Simulator
+# 3D Rubik's Cube Simulator

 A three.js-based Rubik's Cube simulator designed for teaching programming concepts through hands-on algorithm implementation.
-This project provides students with a visual, interactive environment to write and test Rubik's Cube algorithms without getting bogged down in UI implementation details.
+This project provides users with a visual, interactive environment to write and test Rubik's Cube algorithms.

 ## Project Overview

-This simulator allows students to:
+This simulator allows users to:
 - Write code to manipulate a 3D Rubik's Cube
 - Visualize their algorithms in real-time
 - Understand spatial relationships and algorithmic thinking